 Turnitin can automatically exclude content from within a Similarity Report, so that you can better tailor it to your assignment.
 We look for specific things within a paper to help us understand the start and end points of what we should exclude.
 Already know the paper uses the correct phrases?
 Learn how to exclude quotes and bibliography from within Turnitin Feedback Studio.

-When you choose to exclude bibliographies, our system will detect the following keywords and disregard matches in the paper after that point:
+Turnitin will detect the following keywords and disregard any matches after the keyword:

-However, when the paper reaches the following words in the paper, it will resume the similarity check:
+When the document reaches any of the following words in the paper, it will resume the similarity check:

-- From the Filters and Settings side panel, use the check boxes to make bibliography and quote exclusions from the similarity report.
+- From the Filters and Settings side pane, use the check boxes to make bibliography and quote exclusions from the similarity report.

-- Click Apply Changes to confirm this change.
-This will repaint the similarity report with your change now reflected in the assignment.
+- Select the Apply Changes button to confirm this change.
+This will renew the similarity report with your change now reflected in the assignment.